Have You Switched to Sustainable Packaging for Your Food Products Yet?

 This is your standard packaging that comes on large rolls are are typically printed on by your co-packer or packaging supplier.
 Sustainable flexible packaging includes things like: recycled zipper pouches, eco food pouches, spouted stand-up bags or other eco pouch packaging.
-Bellmark, a packaging company, offers many options for eco-friendly flexible packaging for your food products.
+Belmark, a packaging company, offers many options for eco-friendly flexible packaging for your food products.
 This packaging is made of 30% of post consumer recycled goods.

 Whether you have a new spice blend, trail mix, dried fruit, grain, or any other dry good, this sustainable packaging is an excellent option to bring some environmentally conscious practices to your brand.